Milofow/Milofow/Research/UX.md

 ### A/B test
 When creating the designs for the durability tests, I landed on two design choices.
 To validate which choice to make I made a survey to confirm yet deny if my design choice was the best suitable for the job.
 Surprisingly it was the opposite.
+See the results down below:

 <table>
   <tr>